-It is important to integrate model based testing with development processes and to reuse models from the design processes where possible [9].
+It is important to integrate model based testing with development processes and to reuse models from the design processes where possible [10].
 The facilities provided by UML are ideally placed to capture functional requirements.
-However, as described in [2], although models can be used for an explicit description of a test case, the functional requirements expressed in UML using representations such as use-case models and activity diagrams are often informal, have a weak semantics and are weakly integrated.
+However, as described in [2], although models can be used for an explicit description of a test case, the functional requirements expressed in UML using representations such as use case models and activity diagrams are often informal, have a weak semantics and are weakly integrated.

 Design models are often detailed and can rapidly become out of date with respect to the implementation of a system.
 Tests generated from low level models can work directly on the implementation (such as JUnit in [3]), however the tests must be expressed in terms of implementation detail.
-The essential idea of model based testing is to compare an abstract specification to a concrete implementation [14].
-Tests generated from models that describe high-level functional requirements and associated information structures [11] change much more slowly than design models.
-Current approaches to model based testing do not integrate the process of test generation with the requirement models including use-cases and class models.
-As pointed out in [13], the process of deriving tests from requirements tends to be unstructured; artifacts that explicitly encode the intended behaviour can help minitgate the implications of these problems.
+The essential idea of model based testing is to compare an abstract specification to a concrete implementation [15].
+Tests generated from models that describe high-level functional requirements and associated information structures [12] change much more slowly than design models.

+Approaches to model based testing that integrate the process of test generation with requirement models including use cases and class models is an active research area.
+As pointed out in [14], the process of deriving tests from requirements tends to be unstructured; artifacts that explicitly encode the intended behaviour can help mitigate these problems